You know me. I’m a proponent of DIY studying without a bar prep course.

 Use the daily tasks as a guideline but not a requirement.
 Just like reading news headlines and email subject lines, they are just invitations and not mandatory events.

-Do you see the issue with this study schedule (click to enlarge)?
+Do you see the issue with this study schedule from one of the big bar review courses? (click to embiggen)

 Tailor the tasks to your needs, weaknesses, and strengths.
 You can tweak the schedule to your liking.